Acronyms

 - TKA - Total knee arthroplasty

-- VTE - Venous thromboembolism (deep vein thrombosis and pulmonary embolism)
+- VTE - Venous thromboembolism (DVT and PE)

-- In the U.S., an estimated 900,000 people (0.1 - 0.3% of the adult population) develop a DVT or PE each year.
-Sudden death is the presenting symptom in up to 25% of PE cases.
+- In the U.S., an estimated 900,000 people (0.1 - 0.3% of the adult population) develop a VTE each year.
 An individual's risk for DVT depends on a number of risk factors that are often identifiable.
 [33]

 - Overview